abdout/outoforder/README.md

-# Auth
+# NMBD

 Welcome to the NMBD repository!
-This repository is owned by National Movement For Building and Development, where its website and its internal tools maintened!
+This repository is owned by the National Movement for Building and Development, where its website and internal tools are maintained.

 ## Getting Started